ccorcos/interactive-object-recognition/README.md

 a model that is very powerful at learning latent variables, in this case, 3D pose.

 ## To Do
+- refactor v6 with mlp
+- try with relu's, tanh's, different initialization, softmax
+- back to my arnn

+- perhaps try a softmax with a simple rnn
+- try a deep rnn

 - test the scanop on the compiled theano function in v3
 - get v4 working with all the classes